holdex/developers/docs/COMPENSATION.md

 ## Growth Path

-Entry moves through learn, execute, ask.
-Intermediate moves through solve, teach, lead small.
-Lead moves through own, delegate, coach.
-Partner moves through strategize, scale, say no.
+Entry grows by learning, executing, and asking questions.
+Intermediate grows by solving, teaching, and leading small pieces of work.
+Lead grows by owning projects, delegating, and coaching.
+Partner grows by setting strategy, scaling the business, and knowing when to say no.